 To turnout at night or not?

-Now that the slightly warmer and drier days are here, many owners consider turning their horses out at night as opposed to during the day.
+With the clocks going back this weekend, and the promise of drier days and warmer weather hopefully just around the corner, many owners consider turning their horses out at night as opposed to during the day.
 Many believe that it cuts down on the cost and effort of keeping a horse, e.g. stabling, mucking out, bedding and so on.
 However, this important decision merits more consideration than just effort and cost.
 Read on to find out exactly what to think about before making this important decision..

 Just because you turned your horse out last year, it doesn’t automatically follow that you should do the same thing again this year.
 Review your horses’s needs and the environment that he’s going to be in at night, as some things may have changed.